smudge/decks/so-you-want-to-give-a-conference-talk.md

 ???

-When I told my wife the title of this talk, she started singing this fugue, called "so you want to write a fugue" So I get that there's something amusing about giving a talk about giving talks.
+- When I told my wife the title of this talk, she started singing this fugue, called "so you want to write a fugue"
-Maybe this is the start of a recursive chain of talks that I give about prior talks I gave.
+- So I get that there's something amusing about giving a talk about giving talks.

+- My goal today isn't to tell exactly how you how to give a talk at a major conference.
+- But if I inspire just one person to make that leap, then I'll be really happy.
 ---
 class: center, middle